 dcinv2d.con

-conductivity model of the latest iteration.
+Conductivity model of the latest iteration.
 The model is stored in the model.con format.
 This file is overwritten at the end of each iteration.

 dcinv2d.out

-convergence information of past iterations.
+Convergence information of past iterations.
 This file lists the values of data misfit, the model objective function, and the ridge regression parameter as functions of iteration.

 dcinv2d.log

-log file containing the detailed information about each iteration.
+Log file containing the detailed information about each iteration.

 dcinv2d.pre

-predicted potential data from the inverted model in the latest iteration.
+Predicted potential data from the inverted model in the latest iteration.
 The predicted data is in the format of obs.dat with the field corresponding to data error omitted.
 This file is overwritten at the end of each iteration.

 dcinv2d.msh

-default mesh used in the inversion.
+Default mesh used in the inversion.
 The default mesh is in the format of fdmesh.dat.
 This file is output for use in the subsequent IP inversion.

 Examples of DCINV2D Control File: